dCache/dcache/docs/UserGuide/src/main/markdown/frontend.md

 ]
 ```

-A channel may be give an identifier by the client.
+A channel may be given an identifier by the client.
 Having a client
 identifier is optional and has no impact on how the channel operates;
 instead, it allows a client to discover a channel it created
 previously.